I cannot begin to write about my amazing experiences in

 I wished Burcin, who by this time had misplaced her friends (luckily, they made it back to Darmstadt safely), a safe journey home and headed to the Red Cat Club and Micha.
 Rosenmontag was shaping up nicely.

-I had never been to the Red Cat Club, but based on Micha's description of it, it seemed like a fantastic new club in Mainz.
+Red Cat Club, but based on Micha's description of it, it seemed like a fantastic new club in Mainz.
 As I entered the building and made my way into the cavernous establishment, I quickly realized that his assessment was spot-on.
 The main dance floor was located in what appeared to be an old wine cellar, a perfect location for a club.
 I quickly found my 6' 5" friend in the huard of people, all of whom were decked to the nines in costume.
 I made my way towards Micha and discovered that he had, indeed, found Martin.
 We danced the night away, the perfect capper to a fantastic Rosenmontag.
 I was happy to have ended the weekend in alive and in once piece.

 The next day, my near corpse of a body rested.